planet-os/notebooks/aws/era5-pds.md

   </tr>
 </table>

-The date and time of the variable data is the valid time, with a mapping from forecast time to valid time corresponding to that outlined in [Table 0 of the ECMWF ERA5 documentation.](https://software.ecmwf.int/wiki/display/CKB/ERA5+data+documentation#ERA5datadocumentation-Dataorganisationandaccess) In this mapping, the first 12 forecast hours are used from each forecast run, which occur at 06:00 and 18:00 UTC.
+The date and time of the variable data is the valid time, with a mapping from forecast time to valid time corresponding to that outlined in [Table 0 of the ECMWF ERA5 documentation.](https://software.ecmwf.int/wiki/display/CKB/ERA5+data+documentation#ERA5datadocumentation-Dataorganisationandaccess)
+ERA5 can have two different versions of a some variables -- either analysis or forecast.
+Analysis is a field, where observations of the same timestep are mixed into the data.
+This differs from forecast, which is just a model calculation.
+For example, variables like 2m temperature and surface pressure are analysed at each timestep, because there are enough near surface observations available.
+An example of forecast, on the other hand, is precipitation.
+Full model analysis cycle is performed every 12 hours, at 06:00 and 18:00 UTC, respectively.
+For forecasted fields, the first 12 forecast hours are used from each forecast run, which occur at 06:00 and 18:00 UTC.
 A sample highlighting key times of this mapping is included below for reference.

 <table>
   <tr>